Characters: Fallout New Vegas Dead Money

 Provides examples of:

-- Anti-Hero: God is Type IV.
+- Anti-Hero: God is an Unscrupulous Hero.
 He has a semblance of morality and honor, but is still brutal, murderous, and self-interested.

 - Ascended Meme: With the Wild Wasteland trait, Dog says "NOM NOM NOM!!!" the first time he eats one of the Ghost People.